 In case the rod breaks and if the purchase is just recent, you can try contacting the manufacturer and ask if they can provide a free replacement.

 What is great about this toy: Very light, durable, and easy to assemble

 What is not so great about this toy: No instructions on how to adjust the kite

 This Honbo butterfly kite is another alternative among easy to fly kites for kids.
 An ideal choice for youngsters and beginners, it is simple to assemble (you just need to put two struts into place) and requires light winds to fly.

 The kite is made in tough spinnaker nylon and includes a flying line and handle.
 This nylon is popular for its lightweight properties.
 The kite also comes with a stuff sack to preserve its design and allow for more uses.

 With its bright colors and three-dimensional effect, the kite looks good from up high.
 It launches itself as soon as you hold it up – and quite beautiful to look at.

 Make sure to unravel the ribbons because they may weigh the kite down.
 Also, they will force the kite to fly for just a few seconds.

-Get your kid that needed exercise by giving them this perfect gift.
+Get your kid who needs exercise by giving them this perfect gift.
 The manufacturer, Honbo, has been designing and producing high-quality kites for more than 100 years now.
 This guarantees a memorable playtime for the entire family.

 Age level: 4 years and up